brahmwg/Bottlenecks_MDS_Capstone/mds_deliverables/species_prediction_model/data/schema.md

-# Following are the schemas for the files in tha /data folder:
+# Following are the schemas for the files in the `/data` folder:
 ## `det.json`

 | Column Name           | Data Type   |